scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Unfortunately, with the current API this is not really possible because we need the source and destination ASes to make that decision.
-The path service would also need to maintain a list of all ASes that belong to any A-AISD to which the local AS belongs to.
+The path service would also need to maintain a list of all ASes that belong to any A-ISD to which the local AS belongs to.

 So until we have an API that allows giving the source and destination AS, the path service must return all known segments, whether they